atharv1707/CodeCraft-100DaysOfCode-Completed-/README.md

 ## Introduction

 In this repository, I am documenting my journey through the '100 Days of Code' challenge.
-Each day, I solve coding problems from different platforms, striving to enhance my skills and understanding of data structures and algorithms.
+Each day, I solve coding problems from different platforms, striving to enhance my skills and understanding of data structures and algorithms a little more than the previous day.

 ## Challenge Progress